 Finally we come to our journey’s end, our heart’s desire, our soul’s rest – the house of the Lord.
 There are different ways of translating this.
 Traditionally, we say, “I shall dwell.”
 But it can also be read as “returning” or “coming home.”
 In any case, it tells us that when all is said and done, we will be with God.
 We came from God, God was with us through the journey, and we will return again to God.

 I just kept repeating those words silently to myself.
-I needed something to cling to – something to get me through that dark valley, if that was indeed where we were headed – and at that point we just didn’t know what was ahead.
+I needed something to cling to – something to get me through that dark valley, if that was indeed where we were headed.
+And at that point we just didn’t know what was ahead.
 Those words became my prayer mantra in the days that followed.
-When they put the neck brace on her, when she screamed as they did the CAT-scans and x-rays, and during the two long nights we spent in her hospital room, Psalm 23 shepherded me every step of the way.
+God’s rod and staff were with us when they put the neck brace on her, when she screamed as they did the CAT-scans and x-rays, and during the two long nights we spent in her hospital room.
+Psalm 23 shepherded me every step of the way.

 Thankfully, it turned out that her fracture was neither life-threatening nor brain-damaging.
 She was going to be okay.
 But Psalm 23 and I developed a very close relationship during those days.
 And I will always be grateful to it for getting me through that very difficult time.